 And found out the hard way nobody gives a damn

 They knew that they found freedom just across the Jersey line

 So they hopped into a stolen car took Highway 99

-Finally, although the word itself isn’t used, the song Clean-Cut Kid from Empire Burlesque appears to be about a Vietnam veteran — one who “couldn’t adjust,” and “took a dive one day / Off the Golden Gate Bridge into China Bay.”
+Finally, although the word itself isn’t used, the song Clean-Cut Kid from Empire Burlesque, set to a jaunty tune, appears to be about a Vietnam veteran — one who “couldn’t adjust,” and “took a dive one day / Off the Golden Gate Bridge into China Bay.”

 Maybe Bob will put together a never-before-performed medley of all his Vietnam songs!
 I’m sure these four tunes are very well known to his Vietnamese fans.

 One thing which undoubtedly is symbolized by Bob Dylan even being able to play this year in Vietnam, and in China too, is this: Both nations, where so much blood was spilled in the name of compelling people into the communist way of life, are now roaring capitalist economies.
 And that is why entertainers can now go there and perform before paying audiences.

 It’s often been asked in America regarding the Vietnam War, “What were we fighting for?”
 (Dylan himself used this line for a little bit in the late 1980s, when he inserted a verse about Vietnam into live performances of With God On Our Side.)
 We might forget that the same question ought and must hold far more ironic weight in the country of Vietnam itself.